 To ensure the first board fits snugly into its intended location, use a lift or assistant to place it against the studs.
 One edge should but against a ceiling panel while another edge rests against an adjacent wall – then fasten five equally spaced screws into place to secure its place.
 You can visit this helpful site for more installation tips.

-Drywall is an interior wall and ceiling construction material made up of paperboard layers sandwiching gypsum mineral that resembles white or gray sand, creating lightweight yet cost-effective walls for homebuilders.
+Drywall Repair for Dummies is an interior wall and ceiling construction material made up of paperboard layers sandwiching gypsum mineral that resembles white or gray sand, creating lightweight yet cost-effective walls for homebuilders.

 Comparable to plaster, drywall is much cheaper and lighter in weight.
 Furthermore, its soundproof properties ensure it has high acoustic capabilities and fireproof qualities.